 Before You Build Your Garden Shed: 5 Terms You'd Want to Know

-Particularly if you’re a first-time builder, you might find a bunch of unfamiliar words in the instruction manual that goes with the kit of our Garden Sheds.
-While all our products are made to be easy and convenient for any consumer, there are just some words that manufacturers need to use to give instructions in building a shed.
+If you are new to DIY, you might find a bunch of unfamiliar words in the instruction manual that goes with the kit of our Garden Sheds.
+While all our products are made to be easy and convenient for any consumer, there are some words that manufacturers need to use to give instructions in building a shed.

-To further help make your shed project simpler, we’re giving some light on five terms you’ll encounter in the manuals.
+To further help make your shed project simpler, we are shedding some light on five terms you’ll encounter in the manuals.

 The term “POP rivets” is actually a brand.
 But these days, it’s used to refer to any kind of blind metal rivets, each consisting of a long pin on one end and a rivet on the other.